-The Company's tax returns are open for audits by the Internal Revenue Service back to 2007 and by the FTB of the State of California back to 2003.
-The Company is currently under audit by the Internal Revenue Service for the years 2007 to 2009 and by the California Franchise Tax Board for the years 2003 to 2004.
+The Company's tax returns are open for audits by the Internal Revenue Service back to 2010 and by the FTB of the State of California back to 2003.
+The Company is under audit by the California Franchise Tax Board for the years 2003 to 2007.
 As the Company is presently under audit by a number of tax authorities, it is reasonably possible that unrecognized tax benefits could change significantly over the next twelve months.
 The Company does not expect that any such changes would have a material impact on its annual effective tax rate.